jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 #.
 Connect the debug probe to the MPS3 using the 20-pin 1.27mm connector with the ``CS_20W_1.27MM silkscreen`` label.

 #.
-Create a debug configuration in Arm Development Studio as described in the `secure-debug-manager`'s `README <https://github.com/ARM-software/secure-debug-manager?tab=readme-ov-file#arm-development-studio-integration>`__.
+Create a debug configuration in Arm Development Studio as described in the `Secure Debug Manager (PSA-ADAC / SDC-600)'s README <secure-debug-manager-armds-integration_>`__.

 #.
 Connect the debuger to the target using the debug configuration.